-+2 int, +1 con, and flight.
++2 int, +1 con, and flight in up to medium armor.
 Flight puts you safely out of range of the majority of enemies, reducing the need for you to dump spells and infusions into items to raise your AC and to get access to flight.
 Subclasses like the Armorer (especially with Infiltrator armor) and the Alchemist both make sense, but the Battle Smith's pet can't fly and neither can the Artillerist's canons.

 +2 str, +1 con, and flight.
 The Barbarian is locked into melee, which dramatically reduces the usefulness of flight.

 +2 cha, +1 dex or con, and flight.
 Do all the normal bard things from the comfort of 10-30 ft. above the fray.

 +2 wis, +1 con, and flight.
 Go for a caster domain and remain safely out of range while raining divine wrath on your enemies.